austin-chan/smartpolls/design/study/SECONDSPEC.md

     - Easy to remember.
     - The code is much longer, meaning there are more characters to type.

 On first judgement, option 3 seems the best.
 This can be revisited later, but option 3 provides codes that are significantly easier to remember.
-You can hear see the code once and be able to type the whole thing without a problem.
+You can see the code once and be able to type the whole thing without a problem.
 You can even hear the code once and type in the code without any problem.
 To prevent the codes from becoming too long, we can restrict by a maximum number of letters or number of syllables.

 ##### There are a few different ways to handle poll identifiers: